zarasmagla/node-DeepResearch/README.md

 - DeepSearch API is a reasoning+search grounding LLM, so it's best for questions that require deep reasoning and search.
 - Two special tokens are introduced `<think>...</think>`, `<references>...</references>`.
 Please render them with care.
 - Guide the user to get a Jina API key from https://jina.ai
+- There are rate limits, [between 10RPM to 30RPM depending on the API key tier](https://jina.ai/contact-sales#rate-limit).
 - [Download Jina AI logo here](https://jina.ai/logo-Jina-1024.zip)

 ## Demo